 Thus, it seems that an “exact” thing is also beautiful.
 This is why the observation of natural forms is very useful to designers, who learn to use materials for their technical characteristics, according to their nature, and not to use iron where wood would be better, and so on.
 I would like to add that it will be very useful to anyone interested in discovering the grammar of matter: the natural laws that allow us to use materials respecting their limits and enhancing their potential.

-If you would like to interact with me and other interested people about this subject, you are very welcome to join the Facebook group the grammar of matter, where we can share experiences, questions, images, ideas.
+If you would like to share experiences and discussions about this topics, you are very welcome to join the Facebook group the grammar of matter.
 You can also subscribe to the neswletter in the footer below to keep updated on the latest posts.
-Of course the invitation is opened to all interested people.

 See you soon for the next chapter of the grammar and enjoy your exploration!